Okanjo/okanjo-docs/static/docs/ads/ProductAPI.md

 > `GET /products?callback=myCallback`

-The response object will be passed in a single parameter to the callback function given.

 ```js
 /**/myCallback({"statusCode":200,"error":null,"data":[ ... ]});
 ```

+The response object will be passed as a parameter to the callback function given.

 # Product Listings